 - Legal Action: Serves as a deterrent against potential violators by demonstrating that you’re serious about protecting your brand.

-We’ve seen how brand dilution can weaken brand image, reduce differentiation, and diminish brand equity.
-It erodes consumer trust, as customers may struggle to understand or connect with the brand’s identity.
+We’ve seen how a company’s brand equity diminishes because of brand dilution.
+It weakens brand image and reduces differentiation.
+It also erodes consumer trust, as customers may struggle to understand or connect with the brand’s identity.

 So, how do you maintain a solid and cohesive brand image, protect brand assets, and carefully manage partnerships crucial to mitigate the risk of brand dilution and preserve brand value?

 Let’s talk about it in the next section.

 Strategies to Avoid Brand Dilution

 You’re about to delve into key strategies that can help prevent brand dilution.

 First, you’ll learn why focusing on your core brand is crucial before expanding or diversifying.

 Then, we’ll explore the importance of maintaining consistent brand messaging and positioning, followed by an insightful discussion on strategic product line extensions.